mmke01404-collab/Primary/docs/Kobayashi_maru.md

 # Purpose

+The term "Kobayashi Maru" is used here as a widely recognized reference case involving post-declaration system modification under authority constraint.

 This document clarifies the Kobayashi Maru scenario as a case of **post-tf0 modification**, not fraudulent tf0.

 It demonstrates how lineage continuity behaves when a declared system is later altered within an existing lineage.

 This case aligns with:

 - Part 0 — tf0: Trusted Foundational Zero
 - Part 2 — Four Lineage Predicates
 - Part 5 — Operational Response to ¬L

 ---